Age of Synchronization Minimization in Wireless Networks with Random Updates and Time-Varying Timeliness Requirement

-Furthermore, the weights of the sensors are typically dynamic and changeable in practical scenarios.
-In an IIoT system, the interest on the information of each node may change across different production stages.
+In practical scenarios, the weights of the sensors are typically dynamic and variable.
+Within an IIoT system, the interest on the information of each node may change across different production stages.
 For instance, production safety may be prioritized during production while fire prevention of the warehouse may be focused more during downtime.
 Similarly, vehicles must focus on different aspects depending on the environment in autonomous driving scenarios.
 Autonomous vehicles need to closely monitor road signals and surrounding pedestrians when traveling on city roads.
 However, the concentration is more on speed control and crisis prevention when traveling on highways.
 Therefore, the policies applying fixed weights may not be the most effective way to optimize the information timeliness of the system.
 The time-varying weights or popularities were considered in \cite{Bharath2018,Gao2021}, but their targets were not the optimization of information timeliness.
 Scheduling policies were designed to improve information timeliness in \cite{Kam2017} and \cite{Tang2021}, while their optimization metrics were the request missing rate and the AoI respectively.
 There is a lack of research on information timeliness optimization in random-updated scenarios with time-varying weights.